MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/token-cache-serialization.md

 - **Refresh token** – 2KB; 1 token per _client app ID_ \* user.
 - **ID token** – 2KB; 1 token per _client app ID_ \* user \* number of tenants where that user logs in.

+Note: we strongly recommend using the higher level APIs from [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web/) for this and not MSAL directly.
+The caching considerations are the same.
 ## Next steps

 The following samples illustrate token cache serialization.